 Statewide Indicators of Educational System Health

-Our 2016 report shows that while Washington is improving on most key education performance indicators, the rate of improvement is not enough to achieve the ambitious goals the state has set for its students.
-It is appropriate to acknowledge the incremental successes we have achieved, but also important to retain a sense of urgency about the size and scope of our achievement and opportunity gaps, which present as early as age five, and persist in the data to age 25 and beyond.
-The Board has recommended a series of investments and reforms to address the areas where we have fallen short in our goals.
-Those recommendations include expanding access to high-quality early childhood education, expanding and funding professional learning for teachers, increasing access to high-quality expanded learning opportunities, and expanding supports and services that prepare students for postsecondary opportunities.
+Our 2018 report shows that while Washington is improving on most key education performance indicators, the rate of improvement is not enough to achieve the long term goals the state has set for its students.
+It is appropriate to acknowledge the incremental improvement in Washington’s educational outcomes, but also important to retain a sense of urgency about the size and scope of our achievement and opportunity gaps, which present as early as age five, and persist in the data to age 25 and beyond.
+The Board made a series of recommendations and reforms to address the areas where we have fallen short in our goals.
+Those recommendations are closely aligned with the Board’s recently adopted 2019-23 Strategic Plan.

 Board Reports on the Indicators